 If the Tribunal sets aside the decision under review, it has decided that the decision should be changed.
 The Tribunal may replace (substitute) the decision with a new decision.

 If the Tribunal remits the decision under review, it has decided that the decision should be reconsidered.
 The effect of this is that the department is required to reconsider the application having regard to any directions made by the Tribunal.

 If the Tribunal decides that it has no jurisdiction to review the decision, the tribunal has decided that it has no power to review the delegate’s decision.

-After the department receives a copy of a Tribunal decision, the department will act to give effect to the decision.
+After the department receives advice of a Tribunal decision on a review, the department will act to give effect to the decision.
 If the decision is in relation to a person in Australia who is not an Australian citizen or permanent resident, that person’s immigration status may change following the Tribunal’s decision.